 - Sailor Venus became a brunette, as opposed to her traditional blonde hair.
 Although her ethnicity has never been confirmed, there is speculation that it overlaps with a Race Lift to make her Latina or Mediterranean.
 Her uniform also changed from being orange to being a bright yellow with orange accents.

 - The other girls' shoes and uniform accents were given the secondary colors from their original designs, so that Mars would wear purple heels and Jupiter would be wearing pink boots.

-- Expository Theme Tune: The theme song explains the premise of the Princess Warriors dual lives, though not much else.
+- Expository Theme Tune: The theme song explains the premise of the Princess Fighters' dual lives, though not much else.

-- Five-Token Band: Sailor Jupiter was black, Sailor Mercury was a Wheelchair user and had long red hair, and Sailor Venus was depicted with dark hair and has been speculated to have been a Latina.
-Ironically, perhaps, only one — who appears to be Sailor Mars — was Asian.
+- Five-Token Band: Sailor Jupiter was black, Sailor Mercury was a wheelchair user and had long red hair, and Sailor Venus was depicted with dark hair and has been speculated to have either been Latina or Mediterranean.
+Ironically, perhaps, only one who appears to be Sailor Mars was Asian.

 - Nice Hat: Several girls showed off their fancy hats at roughly 1:30 in the video.

-- Real Men Wear Pink: While Tuxedo Mask has not been uncovered in any of the cels, Prince "Darian" features prominently in the pilot script and his outfit is liberally accented with pink now.
+- Real Men Wear Pink: While Tuxedo Mask has not been uncovered in any of the cels and is never mentioned in the leaked script, Prince Darian features prominently in the pilot script and his outfit is liberally accented with pink now.

-- Toon Transformation: The girls are live action when civilian, animated when they transform into Princess Warriors.
+- Toon Transformation: The girls are live action when civilian, animated when they transform into Princess Fighters.